Getting better broadband

-The Connecting Cambridgeshire programme is rolling out superfast broadband to areas that are not being covered by commercial providers.
+The Connecting Cambridgeshire programme has been rolling out superfast and full fibre broadband to areas that are not being covered by commercial providers.
+In addition there are several commercial providers who are rolling out full fibre across the county.

 Here’s what you need to do: